Changissnz/selfinterest/README.md

 of use for conventional algebraic expressions in mathematics.
-The collective, meaning the mass of human beings, after reaching consensus on the predominant initiatives, although the specific form and the specific movement of each of the collective does not have to coincide and only required to overlap in judgment of similarity, consists of individuals with self-interests that overlap.
+The collective, meaning the mass of human beings, after reaching consensus on the predominant initiatives, although the specific form and the specific movement of each of the collective do not have to coincide and only required to overlap in judgment of similarity, consists of individuals with self-interests that overlap.
 This phenomenon, in every case of a united collective, goes back by reason to how the "self" understands the "self" along with "interest" for